 Lapis Oboke is a rest area (Michi no Eki) near Oboke Station with a tourist information center, restaurant and shop.
 Inside is the funny little Yokai Museum featuring models and dioramas of the ghosts and monsters (yokai) that are part of the local folklore.
 A small gem museum resides on the floor above the Yokai Museum.

 Hours: 8:00 to 20:00 Season: April to November Admission: Half day tours start from 5200 yen

 The Yoshino River is one of Japan's most well known destinations for whitewater rafting, and several outdoor adventure companies offer guided tours on the river.
 Half day and full day rafting tours are available, as well as a variety of other adventures sports such as canyoning and hydrospeed.

 The hourly limited express trains between Okayama and Kochi stop at Oboke Station along the way.
-Alternatively, Oboke can be reached by train (30 minutes, 450-770 yen, hourly departures) or bus (40 minutes, 660 yen, 4 per day) from Awa Ikeda Station.
+Alternatively, Oboke can be reached by train (30 minutes, 450-770 yen, hourly departures) or bus (40 minutes, 660 yen, every 2-3 hours) from Awa Ikeda Station.